swimfrog/hpmeter/README.md

 hpmeter
 =======

 A script for generating HP meters (for games).
-The gradient function is probably useful for other things as well.
+I originally made this script to help my nephew with a game he was making while taking a class at DigiPen.
+The pct2color function might come in handy for other things down the line.

 USAGE
 -----